dy/sprae/readme.md

 * `:scope` marks regions on the tree that should be controlled by sprae.
 * `init` attribute tells sprae to automatically initialize all elements that have `:scope`.
-* any attribute starting with `:` is considered a sprae directive.

 </details>